EnraH/EK_shortcodes/README.md

 Contains scripts to alter style.css in theme twentyfourteen in order to set colors of hightlighted content and background

 Use the table colorscheme.csv to define a new colorschmeme.
-To change the colorscheme execute
+To change the colorscheme copy change_colorscheme.sh and colorscheme.csv into wp-content/themes/twentyfourteen/ and execute

 > bash change_colorscheme.sh id